-The University of Florida has stopped P2P use dead in its tracks.
-It has implemented a program called Icarus, Integrated Computer Application for Recognizing User Services, to stop P2P entirely.
+The University of Florida has pulled all the stops in limiting P2P use.
+It has implemented a program called Icarus, Integrated Computer Application for Recognizing User Services.
 Icarus is a program that sniffs the network for any P2P data transmission:

 If a student tries using a P2P application, Icarus will automatically send an E-mail and an immediate pop-up warning to the offending user and disconnects the user from the network for 30 minutes.
 A second offence will result in a network cutoff period of five days.
 A third office will result in an indefinite cut-off and the user is subject to the school's judicial process.
-(Byrne 2003)

-Icarus caught, when it was first implemented in the summer of 2003, 769 first time users.
+(Byrne 2003) Icarus caught, when it was first implemented in the summer of 2003, 769 first time users.
 Only 90 dared try a second time to use P2P software, and a miniscule three were caught for a third time.
 During the fall of 2003, only 300 P2P users were detected, a 90% drop from the year before (Joachim 2004).
-The graph below shows the bandwidth used on the University of Florida networks:
+Below a graph shows the bandwidth used at University of Florida: